FluentValidation/FluentValidation/docs/aspnet.md

 });
 ```

-*Note* If you do set `RunDefaultMvcValidationAfterFluentValidationExecutes` to false, then support for `IValidatableObject` will also be disabled.
+*Note* If you do set `RunDefaultMvcValidationAfterFluentValidationExecutes` to `false`, then support for `IValidatableObject` will also be disabled.

 ### Implicit vs Explicit Child Property Validation